shardaishwak/comp-359-assignment-2/README.md

 ### Test suitcase

-To ensure that our implementations of the algorithms are correct, we can develop a test suitcase to run on each algorithm.
-This suitcase makes sure that all the algorithms do sort accordingly given some input.
+To ensure that our implementations of the algorithms are correct, we can develop a test suitcase to run on Ac-3 and CSP algorithms.

 ---